php-dev-br/laravel-doc-pt-br/cache.md

 <a name="writing-the-driver"></a>
 ### Writing The Driver

-To create our custom cache driver, we first need to implement the `Illuminate\Contracts\Cache\Store` [contract](contracts.md).
+To create our custom cache driver, we first need to implement the `Illuminate\Contracts\Cache\Store` [contract](contracts.md) contract.
 So, a MongoDB cache implementation would look something like this:

     <?php